lguibr/pongo/README.md

 -   Players connect via WebSocket to the server.
 -   The server's **Room Manager** assigns the player to the first available game room (up to 4 players per room).
 -   If all existing rooms are full, the Room Manager automatically creates a new room for the player.
 -   Upon joining, the player is assigned an index (0-3), a paddle, a color, an initial score, and one **permanent ball**.
-The client receives initial messages containing their player index and the static grid layout.
-Subsequent updates contain the dynamic game state (players, paddles, balls).
+The client receives initial messages containing their player index (`PlayerAssignmentMessage`) and the initial state of other entities (`InitialPlayersAndBallsState`).
+The grid state and all entity positions (pre-calculated for frontend rendering) are received via `FullGridUpdate` and other position updates within `GameUpdatesBatch` messages.

 ### 2.3 Paddle Control